-Our fees for these services, including expenses, will be \$23,625 plus \$1,575 for the 990 tax return.
+Our fees for these services, including expenses, will be \$23,625 plus \$1,575 for the 990-tax return.
+Our fees for assistance with implementation of FASB 842, Leases are included in a separate engagement letter.
 Our ability to provide services in accordance with our estimated fees depends on the quality, timeliness, and accuracy of the Organization's records, and, for example, the number of general ledger adjustments required as a result of our work.
 We will also need your personnel to be readily available during the engagement to respond in a timely manner to our requests.
 Lack of preparation, poor records, general ledger adjustments and/or untimely assistance will result in an increase of our fees.